 Kids ages 2 and under: Same as above but bring TWO extra outfits

 Obviously this can be adjusted depending on how long you stay, whether or not you have access to a washing machine and the likelihood of your children ruining outfits (muddy or snowy places, etc).
-And don’t forget to pack each day’s clothes up together by taking everything your kid will need for 1 day and then rolling it all up tightly.
+And don’t forget to pack each day’s clothes up together by taking everything your kid will need for 1 day and then rolling it all up tightly (I often secure with twine, tape or rubber band).
 Then there’s no rummaging around suitcases looking for stuff!

 Here’s my road trip with kids checklist (also works great for a plane!):

 Drinks and snacks (especially if you’re flying and your airline doesn’t provide much, and nowadays most don’t),

 a new toy,